BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 <!-- I say heuristics since there will always be gray area -->

-### My goal is to:
+### My goal is to
 1. Enumerate the rules I've found that work for me and my team when determining which level a component.
 2. Provide code showing how to implement each of the five levels.
 3. Show usage of these components in the context of a "real" site.

-You are free to disgreee with any/all of the rules I present.
+You are free to disagree with any/all of the rules I present.
 You may find that they do not cover every edge case.
 My hope, rather, is that you come away with an understanding of how to implement this in your own way to ultimately reach a higher goal for your projects:

 **organization, reusability, flexibility, and composability**